 The conscious traveller seeks to both explore and make the world a better place.
 We can eat, drink, and travel around the world, while being aware of our individual and collective footprints.

 Conscious travel is meaningful, motivates positive change, and best of all, can be fun as heck!
 We visit local markets, interview food providers, and taste craft beer.
 We eat a lot.
 We go off the beaten track in remote places of the earth, and try crazy outdoor sports.
 We care about the environment and social welfare at home and abroad, and seek to share what we’ve learned with others.

 There is no perfect traveller.
 It’s virtually impossible to be a purist.
 And sometimes you’re faced with some tricky ethical situations on the road that can be overwhelming.

 But don’t fret!
 Your path to conscious travel starts with a few changes – such as reading this magazine.

-LISA JACKSON is a freelance writer and Editor in Chief.
+LISA JACKSON is a freelance writer and editor of Eat Drink Travel.
 She has visited over 25 countries and in writing about history & culture, food & drink, outdoor adventure, and conscious travel.
 She contributes to The Globe & Mail, CAA Magazine, Travel Life, The Toronto Star, Eater, Roads & Kingdoms, Huffington Post Canada, Islands Magazine., and others Lisa is a proud member of the Yukon’s Sour Toe Cocktail Club , which she joined by letting a dead toe touch her face.